-Its clubs include: From England, Manchester United, Chelsea, Newcastle United, their North-East rivals Sunderland, Birmingham club Aston Villa, Southampton, Leicester City, Watford, AFC Bournemouth; Welsh club Swansea City; French club Paris Saint-Germain; German clubs Borussia Dortmund, Hamburger SV, Hertha Berlin and Eintracht Frankfurt; Italian clubs Juventus, AC Milan, Internazionale and Napoli; and Argentine club River Plate.
+Its clubs include: From England, Manchester United, Chelsea, Newcastle United, their North-East rivals Sunderland, both Birmingham clubs (Aston Villa and Birmingham City), both Sheffield clubs (United and Wednesday), Fulham, Southampton, Leicester City, Watford, AFC Bournemouth, Leeds United, Blackburn Rovers, Bristol City, Preston North End and Middlesbrough; Welsh clubs Cardiff City and Swansea City; French clubs Paris Saint-Germain and Olympique Lyonnais; German clubs Hamburger SV, Hertha Berlin and Eintracht Frankfurt; Italian clubs Juventus, AC Milan, Napoli and Bologna; Brazilian clubs Fluminense and São Paulo; and Argentine club River Plate.

-Mulligan's On First: This is the premier soccer bar in New Jersey, at 159 1st Street, between Garden and Bloomfield Streets, in Hoboken, Hudson County.
+* Mulligan's On First: This is the premier soccer bar in New Jersey, at 159 1st Street, between Garden and Bloomfield Streets, in Hoboken, Hudson County.
 I know the owner, Paul Dawson, a Chelsea fan from Dublin, and he does whatever he can to make it as authentic as possible.
 He favors Chelsea, and their fans can load the place up.
-But, knowing his Irish clientele, there's also lots of Celtic memorabilia.
+Knowing his local, largely Irish-American clientele, there's also lots of Celtic memorabilia.
 But fans of all clubs are welcome there, as long as they don't abuse fans of other clubs.
 PATH train to Hoboken, then 2 blocks north on River Street, then 4 blocks west on 1st Street.

 Chelsea fans also congregate at The Central Bar, 109 East 9th Street at 3rd Avenue (6 Train to Astor Place).

-Arsenal: The new home of Arsenal NYC is Barleycorn, at 23 Park Place off Church Street, a block from City Hall.
+* Arsenal: The new home of New York Gooners is Barleycorn, at 23 Park Place off Church Street, a block from City Hall.
 A or C Train to Chambers Street, or 2 or 3 Train to Park Place.

-Previously, 14th Street, east of Union Square, was the place to be.
+Previously, 14th Street, east of Union Square, was the place to be -- "Gooner Alley," I called it.
 Arsenal fans' 1st place was the Blind Pig at 233 East 14th, off 2nd Avenue, but it became a victim of its own success, filling up by 45 minutes before kickoff.
 Some fans went to O'Hanlon's, a block away at 349, off 1st.
 The Winslow, at 243, also took spillover.
 These bars will still show Arsenal matches.
 L Train to 3rd or 1st Avenue.

-There are also 2 Arsenal bars in Brooklyn: Woodwork, at 583 Vanderbilt Avenue, C Train to Clinton-Washington Avenues; and the appropriately-named Highbury Pub, 1002 Cortelyou Road, Q Train to Cortelyou.
+There are also 2 Arsenal bars in Brooklyn: Woodwork (also a Barcelona bar), at 583 Vanderbilt Avenue, C Train to Clinton-Washington Avenues; and the appropriately-named Highbury Pub, 1002 Cortelyou Road, Q Train to Cortelyou.

 For both Madrid clubs: B, D, F, M, N, Q, R or W Train to 34th Street-Herald Square.